KimGarza/LinearRegression/README.md

 # LinearRegression
-Creating my very first python project where I will utilize Python Machine Learning libraries to generate my own supervised ML application.
-It will take user input of a house's size and predict it's cost.
-This will obviously not be 100% accurate since there can be hundereds of variables to truly affect cost, but it is merely to learn and practice.
+Application to utilize Machine Learning libraries in Python and linear regression supervised learning to predict profits of ice cream sales according to the temperature.